Vector Database SDK π

 Neighbor 3: "string_id_2751" 0.72

-The returned retrieval result is a size-k vector of (string_id, distance) pairs, representing the top-1, top-2, ... nearest neighbors.
-Top-1 is the most similar to the query.
+The returned result is a vector of (string_id, distance) pairs, ordered by similarity.
+The first result is the most similar to the query vector.

 fluffyInterface.to_vector_dense(string_id, retrieved_vector);